 This will help the pasta roll out and stretch easier.
 When rolling out the pasta, I work on a clean surface.
 Then I VERY LIGHTLY flour my work area ONLY if the pasta is slightly sticky.
 Too much flour will make the pasta very difficult to roll on the work surface.
 It will wind up sliding around, rather than gripping the work surface and nicely stretching around the wire to make those typical fileja or fusilli shapes.
 Eventually you will get the knack of it.
 It’s all about having fun!

-Fileja is usually served with spicy ragu made with ‘nduja, a spreadable cured pork and hot Calabrian pepper sausage.
+Fileja is usually served with a spicy ragu made with ‘nduja, a spreadable cured pork, and hot Calabrian pepper sausage.

 It is very typical of Calabria, but nearly impossible to find in the United States.